GandhiCloud/developers-guide/Openshift/Routes/001-troubleshooting-routes/readme.md

-# Troubleshooting tips for the issues with Route
+# Troubleshooting tips for Route related issues
 Explains about the various problems faced with routes in Openshift and how to debug it.

 ## Tags